electron/electron/docs/api/browser-window.md

   OS X. Default is `false`.
 * `blinkFeatures` String - A list of feature strings separated by `,`, like `CSSVariables,KeyboardEventKey`.
-The full list of supported feature strings can be found in the [setFeatureEnabledFromString][blink-feature-string] function.
+The full list of supported feature strings can be found in the [RuntimeEnabledFeatures.in][blink-feature-string] file.
 * `defaultFontFamily` Object - Sets the default font for the font-family.
   * `standard` String - Defaults to `Times New Roman`.
   * `serif` String - Defaults to `Times New Roman`.